Combat Powder vs Gold Standard Whey: Which Protein is Best?

 My personal favorites from Optimum are cookies ‘n cream, extreme milk chocolate, and rocky road.

 Whether it’s whey or casein protein powder, some of these supplements can get expensive.
-To help you out, here’s a price breakdown between Gold Standard and Combat 100% Whey.
+To help you out, here’s a Combat Powder vs Gold Standard price breakdown.

 Before I start listing current prices, remember that prices for protein powder only can vary from website to website.
 So I don’t overwhelm you with a bunch of prices, I’m going to list the price I found for each of these supplements on Amazon.